CMU-Math/probase/README.md

 3. The super user account you created in step 1 has all permissions enabled: problem writer, testsolver, and staff.
 If you create a new account normally (click 'log out', then 'sign up' in the top right), it will have no permissions enabled by default.
 You have to go to the [Manage Users](http://127.0.0.1:8000/manage-users/) page to change their permissions.

 ### Tutorials
-For anyone new to either Python or Django, here are some tutorials.
+For anyone new to either Python, Django, or Bootstrap, here are some tutorials.

 Python Tutorials:
 - [https://www.learnpython.org/](https://www.learnpython.org/)